-Blue Mountain Resort‘s impressive statistics speak for themselves: Pennsylvania’s highest vertical, the longest runs, and the most varied terrain with 39 slopes.
-With an impressive 16 lifts, this mountain can keep even the most experienced skier busy for a full day of turns.
-If you are seeking a more in-depth experience for your little skiers and snowboarders, try the Explorer Program, Pioneer Program, or Winter Adventure Camp for a little more of a boost than the traditional Beginner Programs will offer.
-Blue Mountain features 6 different terrain parks throughout the area for every skill level.
-Blue Mountain encourages families to “redefine joy-ride” by visiting the snow tubing hill; they are the only park in the Poconos with family-sized tubes!
-Once you’ve worked up an appetite after a day of activity, grab a seat at the Slopeside Pub & Grill, where “every table is a window seat.”
+Blue Mountain Resort’s impressive statistics speak for themselves: Pennsylvania’s highest vertical, the longest runs, and the most varied terrain with 39 slopes.
+With 16 lifts, this mountain can keep even the most experienced skier busy for a full day of turns.
+If your kids have run their course with the beginner ski schools, try the Explorer Program, Pioneer Program, or Winter Adventure Camp—they’re all more in-depth and challenging than regular ski school programs.
+Blue Mountain features 6 different terrain parks throughout the area for every skill level and encourages families to “redefine joy-ride” by visiting the snow tubing hill—they are the only park in the Poconos with family-sized tubes.
+Once you’ve worked up an appetite after a day of activity, grab a seat at the Slopeside Pub & Grill, and take in the terrific views while skiers whiz by.

 Blue Mountain Resort